-New Initiatives: International Story Swap Project
+New Initiatives: Global Story Swap Project

 If you’re heading to ACM Interactivity, the national children’s museum conference this week, be sure to stop by our booth and check out the latest: our prototype allowing visitors to create and share puppet shows between museums in different countries.
 The idea behind this: simple, fun moments of creative family expression go a long way toward building connections.